doerlbh/mentalRL/README.md

     @inproceedings{lin2020astory,
-      title={A Story of Two Streams: Reinforcement Learning Models from Human Behavior and Neuropsychiatry}, author={Lin, Baihan and Bouneffouf, Djallel and Reinen, Jenna and Rish, Irina and Cecchi, Guillermo}, booktitle = {Proceedings of the Nineteenth International Conference on Autonomous Agents and Multi-Agent Systems, {AAMAS-20}}, publisher = {International Foundation for Autonomous Agents and Multiagent Systems},
+      title={A Story of Two Streams: Reinforcement Learning Models from Human Behavior and Neuropsychiatry}, author={Lin, Baihan and Cecchi, Guillermo and Bouneffouf, Djallel and Reinen, Jenna and Rish, Irina}, booktitle = {Proceedings of the Nineteenth International Conference on Autonomous Agents and Multi-Agent Systems, {AAMAS-20}}, publisher = {International Foundation for Autonomous Agents and Multiagent Systems},
       pages     = {744-752},